Miquel-TA/CSV-Profit-Calculator/README.md

 # Profit Calculator by Miquel Trujillo

-This is a C# code that calculates profit over time based on user-defined parameters and data from a CSV file.
+This .NET Framework 4.8 C# code will calculate stock balance progression over time based on user-defined parameters and data from a CSV file.
-This code uses .NET Framework 4.8.
 This code has been made for learning purposes at Vueling University.
 This project uses MVC system.
 Different classses are separated into their respective folders depending on their usage.